-Re-rolling luck points every level prevents a character from 'botching' her luck point total with a string of two bad luck point rolls for two levels.
+Re-rolling mana pool every level prevents a character from permanently 'botching' her mana pool total with a string of two rolls for two levels.
 Use common sense to figure out what happens past level 10.
-Skills cannot modify luck or mana point rolls.
+Skills cannot alter mana point rolls.

-IB J SOURCES OF EXPERIENCE POINTS
+SOURCES OF EXPERIENCE POINTS

-Experience points(xp) are earned as characters perform certain activities.
+Experience points (XP) are earned as characters perform certain activities.
 Characters will gain experience by travelling through new terrain, visiting unseen locations, solving puzzles and traps, routing minions, defeating and outsmarting villains (or heroes) and slaying monsters.

 An important note is that defeating does not mean slaying.
 With the exception of monsters, it is usually less effective to outright kill your enemies than to drive them off or capture them.
 It is entirely possible (and comparatively easy) to rise in the levels without ever having taken a life, or even raised a hand in anger.

-Experience sources fall into one of two categories: "group xp" and "individual xp".
+Experience sources fall into one of two categories: "group XP" and "individual XP".
 Group experience points are awarded to the party as a whole and split evenly among its members.
 This means both player characters and any non-player characters with levels.
-Zero level non-player characters such as bodyguards or soldiers only receive half a share of xp each.
-The exception to this rule are henchmen (such as from a bard), they receive no share of xp.
+Zero level non-player characters such as bodyguards or soldiers only receive half a share of XP each.
+The exception to this rule are henchmen (such as from a bard), they receive no share of XP.
 Use common sense for if someone was part of the adventure or just a spectator.